Ukuma Taʻai

-Ukuma Ta'ai (born 17 January 1987) is a Tongan former professional rugby league footballer who last played as a or for the York Knights in the Championship and Tonga at international level.
+Ukuma Ta'ai (born 17 January 1987) is a Tongan former professional rugby league footballer who last played as a or for Newcastle Thunder in the RFL Championship on DR loan in a player-coach role from the York Knights in the Super league, and Tonga at international level.

 He previously played for the New Zealand Warriors in the NRL and the Huddersfield Giants in the Super League.

 Background

 Ta'ai was born in Nuku'alofa, Tonga.

 Early years

 Ta'ai was educated at Tonga College and originally played rugby union.
 When he moved to Auckland, New Zealand, Ta'ai played for the University club and made the Auckland Rugby Union second XV.

 The following year, at the suggestion of a friend, he switched codes and joined the Mt Albert Rugby League Club and played in the Auckland Rugby League competition.
 In 2008 he played for the Auckland Vulcans in the NSW Cup.

 Club career

 New Zealand Warriors

 Ta'ai was signed by the New Zealand Warriors in 2009 and made his début in a trial game against the North Queensland Cowboys.
 He made his first grade début in Round Two 2009 against the Manly-Warringah Sea Eagles.
 Ta'ai scored the Warriors first try against Penrith on 17 April after pouncing on a loose pass and crossing under the posts.
 He re-signed with the Warriors for the 2012 season but was told he would be released by the club at the end of the year.